Anisotropic magnetotransport properties of the heavy-fermion superconductor CeRh$_2$As$_2$

-In this paper, we present anisotropic magneto-transport measurement in CeRh$_2$As$_2$.
-Our main findings are : 1.
-CeRh$_2$As$_2$ is weakly anisotropic with the in-plane resistivity being roughly three-fourths the inter-layer resistivity.
-2. A signature corresponding to the suggested QDW phase at $T_0$ is also observed in the out-of-plane resistivity.
-3. For a magnetic field applied along the $c$ axis, $T_0$ is suppressed below our base temperature $\sim$0.35~K by a magnetic field $B \sim$ 4.5~T, a field similar to the previously reported field-induced even-odd parity transition within the superconducting state.
+In this Letter, we present anisotropic magnetotransport measurements in CeRh$_2$As$_2$.
+Our main findings are as follows : (1) CeRh$_2$As$_2$ is weakly anisotropic with the in-plane resistivity being roughly three-fourths the interlayer resistivity.
+(2) A signature corresponding to the suggested QDW phase at $T_0$ is also observed in the out-of-plane resistivity.
+(3) For a magnetic field applied along the $c$-axis, $T_0$ is suppressed below our base temperature $\sim$0.35~K by a magnetic field $\mu_0 H\sim$ 4.5~T, a field, possibly coincidentally, similar to the previously reported field-induced even-odd parity transition within the superconducting state.